Experimental superposition of time directions: Discussion

-Just as the study of indefinite causality led to the discovery and realisation of quantum information protocols with practical advantages~\cite{guerin2016exponential,wei2019experimental}, we envision that future studies of processes with an indefinite time order will expand both the theoretical and experimental toolkit, and open up new avenues for quantum information processing.
-The experimental methods in this work could, for instance, be used to implement transposed circuits of higher dimension through the Reck scheme~\cite{reck1994experimental}.
+The study of indefinite causality led to the discovery and realisation of quantum information protocols with practical advantages~\cite{guerin2016exponential,wei2019experimental}, as well as a lively debate about the interpretation of these realisations~\cite{oreshkov2019time,paunkovic2020causal,fellous2022comparing,vilasini2022embedding}.
+We envision that future studies of processes with an indefinite time direction will similarly expand both the theoretical and experimental toolkit and open up new avenues for quantum information processing.
+Indeed, a recent work has shown that processes with an indefinite time direction can show enhanced performance in certain communication tasks~\cite{liu2023quantum}, and the experimental methods presented here could be used to demonstrate such advantages.
+We note that an experimental demonstration of an indefinite time direction was also presented in a parallel and independent work~\cite{guo2024experimental}.

+In the context of future work we note that universal transposition of single-qubit gates is a sufficient building block for the transposition of multi-qubit gates, for instance using a Reck decomposition~\cite{reck1994experimental}, or through the inclusion of a reciprocal symmetric two-qubit gate~\cite{alonso2019quantum}.
+We believe that the demonstration of coherent transposition of a two-qubit unitary using the former approach on a hyper-encoded two-qubit photonic state would be within experimental reach.
 Finally, the investigation of time reversed quantum processes also holds applications in quantum thermodynamics.
-Indeed, in~\cite{chiribella2020quantum}, it was shown that the processes for which the quantum time flip produces another valid process are exactly those which do not increase the entropy in either time direction, and the application of superpositions of two time directions in the context of thermodynamic work was recently studied in~\cite{rubino2021quantum,rubino2022inferring}.
+Indeed, in~\cite{chiribella2020quantum}, it was shown that the processes for which the quantum time flip produces another valid process are exactly those which can be written as linear combinations of unitary channels.
+That is, channels which do not decrease the entropy in either time direction.
+Nevertheless, the application of superpositions of two time directions in the context of thermodynamic work was recently studied in~\cite{rubino2021quantum,rubino2022inferring}.
+Such superpositions could be realised using the quantum time flip by having it act on the unitary dynamics of the joint state-environment system.